Hdoc1509/hrc/website/src/content/docs/api/icon.md

 **`size`**

-The size of the icon.
+The size variant of the icon.

 Type: `'small' | 'large' | 'extra-large' | 'inherit'`